Civil Engineering Building (H20)

 Interested research project students

-Potential candidates are invited to register thier interest in undertaking a research project (Honours, Masters, PhD or other) under the supervision of Associate Professor Stuart Khan at the University of New South Wales (UNSW), Australia:
+Potential candidates are invited to register their interest in undertaking a research project (Honours, Masters, PhD or other) under the supervision of Professor Stuart Khan at the University of New South Wales (UNSW), Australia:

 When suitable opportunities arise, I will contact suitable candidates who have previously registered their interest and encourage them to apply.
 Please note that this not an official UNSW form and its completion is not a formal application for enrollment at UNSW.